ccb2195-ux/acled-mapping/README.md

-# ACLED MENA - Excessive Force Against Protesters
+# Tracking Excessive Force Against Protesters in Iran (2016-2026)

-Interactive visualization mapping ACLED's MENA dataset of excessive force incidents against protesters from 2016 to present.

-## 🌐 View Live Site
+## 🌐 My Site

-Visit the interactive map: (https://ccb2195-ux.github.io/ACLED_MENA_EVAP_Mapping/)
+Visit the interactive map: (https://ccb2195-ux.github.io/acled-mapping/)

-*(Replace YOUR_USERNAME with your GitHub username)*

 ## MY GOALS ->
 - I wanted to get comfortable both analyzing and mapping ACLED data as I'm sure it will be coming up a lot for me.
 While I feel like I got a lot better at understand the ACLED data, I don't feel confident yet in my story telling ability across mediums (from Analysis -> dev -> writing -> publishing).